A home theater system with a tv connected to it

 5. Adjust the volume on your home theater system.

-See also How High Above Mantel to Mount Tv
+See also How to Mount Your Tv Outside

 It’s important to note that not all TVs have an audio output.
 If your TV doesn’t have an audio output, you can use an HDMI ARC (Audio Return Channel) cable to connect your TV to your home theater system.
 Simply plug one end of the HDMI ARC cable into the TV’s HDMI ARC port and the other end into the home theater system’s corresponding HDMI ARC port.
 Then, follow the same steps as above to adjust the audio output settings and adjust the volume on your home theater system.